trilinos/Trilinos/cmake/std/atdm/README.md

 The specific `cmake/std/atdm/<system-name>/` sub-directories and the systems they support are:

+* `cee-rhel6/`: CEE LANL RHEL6 systems with a CEE environment

 * `chama/`: Supports SNL HPC machine `chama`.

 * `mutrino/`: Supports SNL HPC machine `mutrino`.

-* `rhel6/`: RHEL6 systems with the SEMS NFS environment

 * `ride/`: Supports GNU and CUDA builds on both the SRN machine `ride` and the mirror SON machine `white`.

+* `sems-rhel6/`: RHEL6 systems with the SEMS NFS environment

 * `serrano/`: Supports SNL HPC machine `serrano`.